 Rank Fetish.

-For the first time ever, starting with the 2027 RWC on our shores, there will be six pools of four teams competing for Bill.
-Now for those of you educated in Queensland that’s 22 in total, coincidentally the same number of cousins you have named ‘Cletus’.
-Now to improve the chances of success (for the cup, not with your cousin) you must therefore be ranked in World Rugby’s top #6 at the end of November 2025, therefore ensuring you avoid running into another top #6 ranked side in your pool.
-Conversely, finish outside the top #6 and you’re guaranteed a match against one of the top #6 titans.
+Let’s start at the beginning.
+For the first time ever, starting with RWC2027 on our shores, there will be six pools of four teams competing for Bill.
+For those of you educated in Queensland that’s 22 in total, coincidentally the same number of cousins you have named ‘Cletus’.
+To improve the chances of success (for the cup, not with your cousin) you must be ranked in World Rugby’s top 6 at the end of November 2025, therefore ensuring you avoid running into another top 6 ranked side in your pool.
+Conversely, finish outside the top 6 and you’re guaranteed a match against one of the top 6 titans.

 For me, like most things in life, it’s going to be about balance and a bespoke approach to each player on a game by game basis, dependant on individual factors.
-Whilst St Joe has certainly increased depth across our team, we don’t have the layers of talent that those in SA or NZ enjoy, so we need to use those like Sideshow Bob, Will Skelton or 7A’s
+While St Joe has certainly increased depth across our team, we don’t have the layers of talent that those in SA or NZ enjoy, so we need to use those like Sideshow Bob, Will Skelton or 7As.

-You can check out the current rankings here at worldrugby/rankings
+You can check out the current rankings here at worldrugby/rankings.

-Boers Me to Tears.
+Boer Me to Tears.

 South Africa v Wallabies.
-Emirates Airline Park in Johannesburg on Sunday August 17, 12.30am AEST on STAN.
+Emirates Airline Park in Johannesburg on Sunday August 17, 12.30am AEST on Stan.

 Fearless Prediction: Wallabies by 2.
 Now there’s a scoop for you.